Blue’s Clues DIY Mailbox

 3. Assorted Construction Paper

 I used dark purple, light purple, red, black, and white paper for this mailbox.
 Each color paper is specific for a certain park of mailbox.
 Depending on how big you make your mailbox, you will need at least 4 pieces of dark purple paper, 2 pieces of light purple paper, 4 pieces of black paper, 1 piece of red paper, and 1 piece of white paper.
+If you want to get creative, you could add blue construction paper to the inside of the mailbox instead of black.

 4. Brass Plated Fasteners